mozilla/bedrock/docs/attribution/0001-analytics.rst

 Glean
 *****

-In addition to GA, bedrock also runs a parallel web analytics implementation using Mozilla's own `Glean`_ telemetry :abbr:`SDK (Software Development Kit)`.
+In addition to GA, Bedrock also runs a parallel web analytics implementation using Mozilla's own `Glean`_ telemetry :abbr:`SDK (Software Development Kit)`.